Lower School Academics

 Social Studies instruction begins with individuals and families, and moves to exploring neighborhoods, communities, the State of Colorado and the United States.
 In each grade, students investigate historical events, examine geographic features and resources, consider economic decision making processes, and define civic roles and responsibilities.

-To support these educational goals, instructional resources such as Scholastic News, the Pearson Social Studies textbook, Discover Colorado, online resources, and expository texts readers are used by classroom teachers.
+To support these educational goals, instructional resources such as Scholastic News, the myWorld Social Studies program for grades K-5, Discover Colorado, online resources, and expository texts are used by classroom teachers.
+Storytelling is the foundation of the myWorld Social Studies program, which makes it truly engaging to elementary school learners and also offers a key benefit of literacy development.

 Assessments: Students complete unit assessments, projects and reports to demonstrate evidence of understanding of key concepts.

 We believe that the best way to help children succeed is to teach them to be creative, confident thinkers.
 We provide opportunities for hands-on exploration and discovery that help build lifelong critical thinking skills and foster confidence.
-SMA Pre-Kindergarten utilizes The Creative Curriculum program.
+SMA Pre-Kindergarten utilizes The Creative Curriculum program, the leading research-based, whole-child curriculum built for early childhood educators.